galaxyproject/galaxy-hub/src/public-galaxy-servers/irprofiler/index.md

 ## Comments

 * Dedicated Galaxy installation that deploys IRProfiler, a novel Galaxy toolbox.
 This is made available as supplementary material for the article "[IRProfiler - A Software Toolbox for High Throughput Immune Receptor Profiling](https://link.springer.com/article/10.1186%2Fs12859-018-2144-z)", authored by C. Maramis et al. in *BMC Bioinformatics*
+* A [Docker image of the IRProfiler Galaxy toolbox](https://hub.docker.com/r/chmaramis/irprofiler/) is also available.

 ## User Support